 Sandy Hook, located in Monmouth County, sits right at the Shore’s northern tip and is part of the Gateway National Recreation Area.
-It’s accessible via the high-speed Seastreak ferry, which shuttles back and forth from Manhattan for $47 roundtrip; you can also take a New Jersey Transit Bus, or make the one-and-a-half-hour drive from Manhattan.
-Once you’re there, you’ll be treated to pristine beachfront, in addition to a bike trail and a bayside with gentler water.
+It’s accessible via the high-speed Seastreak ferry, which shuttles back and forth from Manhattan for $47 roundtrip.
+You can also take a New Jersey Transit bus, or make the one-and-a-half-hour drive from Manhattan.
+Once you’re there, you’ll be treated to a pristine beachfront, in addition to a bike trail and a bayside with gentler water.
 Note that a portion of the beach is clothing-optional, and there are limited trash cans in the area, so do bring your own bag for refuse.

 3. Shelter Island